-Holders of the Common Stock are entitled to one vote per share with respect to each matter presented to our shareholders on which holders of Common Stock are entitled to vote.
-The Common Stock does not have cumulative voting rights.
-No share of Common Stock affords any preemptive rights or is convertible, redeemable, assessable or entitled to the benefits of any sinking or repurchase fund.
+Holders of common stock are entitled to one (1) vote per share with respect to each matter presented to our stockholders on which holders of common stock are entitled to vote.
+The common stock does not have cumulative voting rights.
+No share of common stock affords any preemptive rights or is convertible, redeemable, assessable or entitled to the benefits of any sinking or repurchase fund.

-Subject to the prior rights of holders of preferred stock, if any, holders of Common Stock are entitled to receive dividends as may be lawfully declared from time to time by our board of directors.
-Upon our liquidation, dissolution or winding up, whether voluntary or involuntary, holders of Common Stock will be entitled to receive such assets as are available for distribution to our shareholders after there shall have been paid, or set aside for payment, the full amounts necessary to satisfy any preferential or participating rights to which the holders of each outstanding series of preferred stock are entitled by the express terms of the series.
+Subject to the prior rights of holders of preferred stock, if any, holders of common stock are entitled to receive dividends as may be lawfully declared from time to time by our board of directors.
+Upon our liquidation, dissolution or winding up, whether voluntary or involuntary, holders of common stock will be entitled to receive such assets as are available for distribution to our shareholders after there shall have been paid, or set aside for payment, the full amounts necessary to satisfy any preferential or participating rights to which the holders of each outstanding series of preferred stock are entitled by the express terms of the series.

-The shares of Common Stock outstanding as of the closing of the Merger will be fully paid and non-assessable.
-The Common Stock is quoted on the OTC Bulletin Board under the symbol "XXII.OB."
+The common stock is quoted on the OTC Bulletin Board under the symbol "XXII.OB."